 On this page you will find inspiration for devising your own publishing strategy.

-The Research Support Office helps you as a researcher to find relevant funding opportunities, prepare applications and manage complex EU projects.
-Please be aware that the funding bodies often require that research publications be made available as Open Access.
+The Research Support Office at AU helps you as a researcher to find relevant funding opportunities, prepare applications and manage complex EU projects.
+Please be aware that the funding organisations often require that research publications are made available as Open Access.

 Publishing via Open Access (OA) journals, or publishing in traditional journals with subsequent parallel publishing, can help you to make your academic publications available online and thus more visible.
 When you are considering OA journals, be aware that there exist some dubious, predatory publishers and predatory journals in which it might not be advisable to be published.

-When publishing Please be aware of the kind of agreement you are entering into with a publisher.
+When publishing, be aware of the terms in the agreement you sign with the publisher.
 This can affect what you are allowed to do with your publications later on.
 However, after the transfer of your rights, you can often ask the publisher for permission to use your work in other contexts.

 You should systematically provide consistent name and address information for your publications so that they can be attributed to your university, faculty/institute and department/centre.
 By making use of a unique researcher ID (for example, ORCID), it is possible to distinguish yourself from other researchers, and ensure that you are recognised for all your work.